Bielefelder Kennhuhn

 The Bielefelder Kennhuhn or Bielefelder is a German breed of domestic chicken.
 It was developed in the area of Bielefeld in the 1970s by Gerd Roth, who cross-bred birds of Malines and Welsumer stock with American Barred Rocks to create the breed.
 Like other breeds with Barred Rock parentage, it is auto-sexing – chicks of different sexes can be distinguished by their colour.
 There is a bantam version, the Bielefelder Zwerg-Kennhuhn.

 History

-The concept of an auto-sexing chicken breed goes back to the work of Reginald Punnett in the 1930s.
+The concept of an auto-sexing chicken breed goes back to the work of Reginald Punnett in the 1920s and 1930s.

 The Bielefelder Kennhuhn was developed in the 1970s in the area of Bielefeld, in Ostwestfalen-Lippe in the state of Nordrhein-Westfalen.
 It was created by Gerd Roth by cross-breeding of birds of Malines and Welsumer stock with American Barred Rock birds.
 It was first exhibited in 1976 as the Deutsche Kennhuhn; in 1980, when the breed was recognised by the Bund Deutscher Rassegeflügelzüchter, the name was changed to Bielefelder Kennhuhn.

-In 2007 its conservation status, as reported to the DAD-IS database of the FAO, was "not at risk".
+In 2007 its conservation status was reported to the DAD-IS database of the Food and Agriculture Organization of the United Nations as "not at risk".
 It is not among the endangered chicken breeds listed by the Gesellschaft zur Erhaltung alter und gefährdeter Haustierrassen.